P06 - Jupiter

 The planet is the largest object in the solar system after the Sun.

-Jupiter probably protected the inner solar system during its formation: its enormous gravity absorbed or deflected much of the debris that would otherwise have continued bombarding the inner planets.
-Without Jupiter, Earth's extinction-level impact rate might have been orders of magnitude higher.
+More than twice the combined mass of all other planets.
+Over 1,300 Earths could fit inside it.
+Jupiter probably protected the inner solar system during its formation — its enormous gravity absorbed or deflected much of the debris that would otherwise have continued bombarding the inner planets.
 Life here may exist partly because Jupiter took the hits.

-The storm persists because Jupiter has no solid surface.
-On Earth, hurricanes die when they hit land: friction slows them, and topography disrupts them.
+The Great Red Spot is a storm that has been running for at least 350 years.
+Jupiter has no solid surface — on Earth, hurricanes die when they hit land.
 Jupiter is entirely gas and liquid hydrogen.
 There is no ground.
 Nothing stops the storm.
-It feeds on smaller storms that drift into it, absorbing them, growing briefly, then shrinking again.
-It has been doing this continuously for centuries and was still doing it this morning.
+It has been running continuously for centuries and was still running this morning.

 Jupiter makes things bigger.
 The question is whether bigger is what was needed.